 If you are not using the default combination in Unity, then you must update iCOMTM CoolPhase CDU with the matching user name and password.

-2. Adjust the User Name and Password, and touch Save.
+- Touch Touch Touch , then Touch > BMS & Teamwork > IS-Unity Settings. - 2.
+Adjust the User Name and Password, and touch Save.

 7.2.3 Unity Restart and Restore Defaults